 Summer Streets – Manhattan

-For three consecutive Saturdays, New York families are encouraged to cycle, scooter or stroll down a car-free seven-mile route that takes you all the way from the Upper East Side down to the Brooklyn Bridge.
-You'll find plenty of fun along the way at interactive rest stops, including cycling lessons, bike tuneups, complimentary bike rentals, helmet giveaways, cool live performances, yoga sessions, parkour demos, even a zip line and a rock climbing wall.
-Risa Puno's Course of Emotions the popular public art/mini-golf course returns to the 52nd Street rest stop, along with a new dog park where your furry friends can play with other canines.
-Like last year editionthe Park Avenue Tunnel will host an artistic installation, Dive by Norwegian artist Jana Winderen will recreate the various sounds of the world's waters and the creatures that inhabit them in an immersive 7 block sound-scape.
-New for 2014 are three interactive musical performance pieces.
-On August 2, musician Craig Shepard along with 91 trumpeters will play his hour long composition Park Avenue meant to mix nicely with the sounds eminating from the traffic filled streets.
-August 9 Chris McIntrye's Tilt Brass will combine live music and sound bites from the participants in a hig-tech presentation, and finally on August 16, participate in My (Our) Way by artist Nick Tobier by getting your hands on one of the hundred small music boxes he will be passing out for a communal concert near the Astor Place rest stop of the Frank Sinatra (or Sid Vicious depending on your musical taste) classic My Way.
-Warning: Many of the special activities tend to get mobbed, especially later in the morning.
-So go as early as possible to avoid the crowds.
-Read our dedicated post with important tips about doing Summer Streets with kids.
-FREE.
+For three consecutive Saturdays, New York families are encouraged to cycle, scooter or stroll a car-free, seven-mile route that takes you all the way from the Upper East Side down to the Brooklyn Bridge.
+You'll find plenty of activities along the way at multiple interactive rest stops, including cycling lessons, bike tuneups, complimentary bike rentals, helmet giveaways, cool live performances, yoga sessions, parkour demos, even a zip line and a rock climbing wall.
+Risa Puno's popular public art/mini-golf course, The Course of Emotions, returns for a second year at the 52nd Street rest stop.
+New for 2014: Norwegian artist Jana Winderen will create Dive, a seven-block long immersive sound installation in the Park Avenue Tunnel using noises recorded underwater.
+Plus there are three interactive musical performance pieces.
+On August 2, 91 trumpeters will line Park Avenue from 45th and 72nd Streets to play a composition by Craig Shepard; on August 9, Chris McIntrye's Tilt Brass at Foley Square will feature trombones, trumpets, drums and speaker noise; finally, on August 16 just south of Astor Place, grab one of the music boxes being handed out for Nick Tobier's My (Our) Way that all play the classic Frank Sinatra (or Sid Vicious, depending on your musical taste) song.
+Warning: Many of the special activities tend to get mobbed, especially later in the morning, so go as early as possible to avoid the crowds.
+Read our Summer Streets post for important tips about going with kids.
+FREE

 FringeJr 2014 – East Village